IuLax790/JS_d3_Project2/ReadMe.txt

-A recent visualization of Sport Player's Earnings by sport type
+A recent visualization of Sport Players Earnings by sport type